tomasbasham/tomasbasham.github.io/_posts/2016-04-20-reclaim-your-disk-space.md

 immediate fix the log file can simply be deleted and Docker will just recreate it when needed.
 The log file can be found within the following directory:

-`~/Library/Containers/com.docker.docker/Data/com.docker.driver.amd64-linux/`
+{% highlight bash %}
+~/Library/Containers/com.docker.docker/Data/com.docker.driver.amd64-linux/
+{% endhighlight %}

-## Is There an Easier Way?
+### Is There an Easier Way?

 If trawling through your filesystem for old, unnecessary files is too much hassle, and lets face it, it is there is a much easier way to discover files